Chadron State College

 Chadron State College is one of three institutions that

-comprise the Nebraska State College System (NSCS).
+Nebraska State College System (NSCS).

 Combined with Peru State and Wayne State Colleges,